arestivo/slides/markdown/css3.md

 #Vendor Prefixes

-While the specification of selectors, properties and values are still being finalized, it is normal for browsers to go through an **experimentation** period.
+While the specification of selectors, properties, and values are still being finalized, it is normal for browsers to go through an **experimentation** period.

 Browsers might also have **proprietary** extensions to the CSS standard.